 As I previously stated, with various Actor Model implementations, messages are not always required to be strongly typed.
 Yet, with vlingo/actors type-safe messages are the fundamental building block, not an experimental afterthought.
 This is why I think that a strongly-typed Actor Model implementation is important at this time.

 - Actor uptake is slow because most implementations are available in languages that are not being widely used: Scala, Erlang, Elixir.
 Currently Scala has been most successful, but it may be in decline.
 Some of the greatest proponents of the Scala language seem to have shifted focus more toward the Java platform and much less on the Scala language.

 - It’s difficult to get contributors when the language is not mainstream, nor one of the most popular mainstream languages.

 - Given all its downsides, Java is here to stay.

 - The Java community wants to use actors as close to POJO as possible.
 Using vlingo/actors makes using the Actor Model very natural to Java programmers.

 The vlingo/actors project is really the bedrock on which other tools are implemented.
 The next tool that is ready for release is vlingo/cluster, which is a level up in the platform.
 It will be available within a few days of the writing of this blog post.

 There is way too much complexity in the industry.
-The overarching vision for vlingo puts extreme emphasis on simplicity.
-With vlingo you should be able to download it and have the whole platform running in five minutes or less, fully configured for common use cases.
+The overarching vision for the vlingo/PLATFORM puts extreme emphasis on simplicity.
+With the vlingo/PLATFORM you should be able to download it and have the whole platform running in five minutes or less, fully configured for common use cases.
 You should be productive within minutes, not an untold number of weeks or months.
 Even so, you may never program directly against vlingo/actors unless you are a platform contributing developer.